Cable Sizing Application

 • Positive and zero sequence impedance to IEC 60609.
 Voltage drop in accordance with CENELEC CLC/TR 50480.

-• Project management and team collaboration, with clear easy to read calculations and reports.
+• Project management and team collaboration, with clear, easy-to-read calculations and reports.

 Our software is the only cloud-based solution and has been built from the ground up to be fully responsive - meaning you can access your cables from anywhere and on any device, desktop, tablet or smartphone.